-Available Option Choices in Year 12

-The subjects that we are currently planning to offer are shown below:
+Available Option Choices in Year 12The subjects that we are currently planning to offer are shown below:

-Subject 1 Minimum GCSE Requirements Arabic Grade 8 or higher at GCSE Art and Design None.
-However if the student is not taking GCSE Art, they should initially discuss this with Mrs. Bailey who will set a drawing assessment.
+Subject 1 Minimum GCSE Requirements Art and Design None.
+However if the student is not currently taking GCSE Art, they should initially discuss this with Head of Art who will set a drawing assessment.
 Biology None Chemistry None Computer Science Grade 7 or higher at GCSE Design And Technology Students must have previously studied GCSE DT Drama And Theatre Studies Students must have previously studied GCSE Drama Economics None.
 GCSE Economics is not necessary.
-English Literature Grade 7 or higher in GCSE English Literature; students who expect to receive a lower grade should discuss this option choice with Mr. Donovan prior to entering option choices.
+English Literature Grade 7 or higher in GCSE English Literature; students who expect to receive a lower grade should discuss this option choice with the Head of English prior to entering option choices.
 Extended Project 2 None French Grade 8 or higher at GCSE.
-Students who obtain a grade 7 may be considered at the discretion of Miss John, following a recommendation from their GCSE teacher who will consider the levels of commitment, enthusiasm and skills on an individual basis.
+Students who obtain a grade 7 may be considered at the discretion of the Head of French, following a recommendation from their GCSE teacher who will consider the levels of commitment, enthusiasm and skills on an individual basis.
 Geography None.
 GCSE Geography is not necessary.
 History None.
 GCSE History is not necessary.
 Latin Grade 8 or higher at GCSE.
-Students who obtain a grade 7 may be considered at the discretion of Mr. Kimber.
+Students who obtain a grade 7 may be considered at the discretion of the Head of Classics.
 Mathematics Grade 8 or higher at GCSE.
-Students who obtain a grade 7 may be considered at the discretion of Miss Tragett, following a recommendation from their GCSE teacher who will consider the levels of commitment, enthusiasm and skills on an individual basis.
-Further Mathematics 3 Grade 9 at GCSE and, if they have completed an additional course, then a minimum of a grade B must have been obtained to demonstrate progress during Year 11.
-Further Mathematics (AS only) Grade 9 at GCSE Mathematics Music Students must have previously studied GCSE Music Psychology None Physical Education None.
+Further Mathematics 3 Students who wish to join from other schools may have taken early entry Mathematics.
+If they have completed an additional course, then a minimum of a grade 8 must have been obtained to demonstrate progress during Year 11.
+Music Students must have previously studied GCSE Music Psychology None Physical Education Grade 8 or higher in both Biology and Chemistry.
 GCSE PE is not necessary.
 Physics Students must also study A Level Mathematics.
 Exceptions will be made where a student has achieved a grade 8 or 9 at GCSE Mathematics.
 Politics None Spanish Grade 8 or higher at GCSE.
-Students who obtain a grade 7 may be considered at the discretion of Mrs Philips, following a recommendation from their GCSE teacher who will consider the levels of commitment, enthusiasm and skills on an individual basis.
+Students who obtain a grade 7 may be considered at the discretion of Head of Spanish, following a recommendation from their GCSE teacher who will consider the levels of commitment, enthusiasm and skills on an individual basis.